crypdex/flows/README.md

 <img src="http://wallet.crypdex.io/static/img/full-logo.svg" width=250 style="margin-bottom:0px;" />

+**Come back shortly, this repo is under development**

-# SmartSwaps
+# Flows

-A curated collection of SmartSwaps for the Crypdex platform.
+A curated collection of Flows for the Crypdex platform.

 #### Table of Contects